The Solitude of Prime Numbers (novel): Plot

 Alice and Mattia form an unusual friendship: each of them carries on with their own lives; however they return to look for one another.
 They continue to "date" even after high school.
 Both attend a university, where Mattia studies mathematics, and where Alice drops-out to pursue her passion for photography.
 When Alice's mother Fernanda is hospitalized for cancer treatment, Alice meets Fabio Rovelli, a young doctor who takes an interest in her.
 Mattia, meanwhile, completes his degree and receives an offer to teach at a university in Northern Europe (probably in Norway).
 While he is debating whether to leave Italy and take the job, Mattia finally tells Alice about Michela, and the two kiss for the first time.
 However, an argument between them convinces Mattia that leaving is the right decision.
 Later, Fernanda dies and Alice marries Fabio, while Mattia lives alone abroad.

 The marriage between Fabio and Alice gradually disintegrates.
 Fabio wants a child, but Alice, who hasn't menstruated for years because of anorexia, cannot get pregnant and refuses to change her eating habits.
 The couple separates and Alice falls into depression.

 Elsewhere, Mattia is a successful mathematics professor at his foreign university.
 He and Alberto, a colleague and fellow Italian, make an important discovery regarding algebraic topology.
 When celebrating at Alberto's house, Mattia meets Alberto's friend Nadia, and spends the night with her.
 Back in Italy, the photographer employing Alice insists on driving her to the hospital to get help for her depression.
-While there, she encounters an apparently a disabled woman who looks a lot like Mattia, and Alice wonders if it could be Michela.
+While there, she encounters an apparently disabled woman who looks a lot like Mattia, and Alice wonders if it could be Michela.
 She writes to Mattia, urging him to come home without telling him why.